Barbarossa01/RESTCONF-Event-Monitor/README.md

 This project was created as a practical Python example for working with RESTCONF APIs and network event data.

-It focuses on authentication, HTTP requests, JSON parsing, and processing structured network events.
+It focuses on:
+* API authentication
+* HTTP requests
+* JSON parsing
+* RESTCONF communication
+* Processing structured network events
+* Filtering events by severity